danny-dang/datascience-cheatsheet/Data Science Cheatsheet/Machine Learning.md

 7. Repeat the step 2-7 until the $error$ or the *total_loop* reach the limit.
 ### Multiple Linear Regression

-> Multiple linear regression (MLR) is a statistical technique that uses several explanatory variables to predict the outcome of a response variable.
+> Multiple linear regression (MLR) is a statistical technique that uses several explanatory variables to predict the outcome of a dependent variable.

 Formula model:
 $$